-In addition to homework assignments, you will each be performing reviews of each others work on a few of the assignments where this is appropriate.
+In addition to course research projects, which you will describe in written and presentation form, you will each be performing reviews of each others work on some of the assignments where this is appropriate.
 This will give you an opportunity to revisit the questions asked, and hopefully you will be able to learn common mistakes and scientific presentation and writing more quickly.
 Also, there are a lot of quandaries that arise in peer-reviewing (e.g., one reviewer loves it and one hates it, or a reviewer makes incorrect statements), so you'll get some experience with those issues by practice in a friendly environment.